cosminbucur/upskill-project2/README.md

 - Downloaded data should be saved to the database
 - The application should use the city date and location to retrieve average values
 - Average results should be saved in the database
-- (Optional) access to the system should be limited to the authenticated and authorizded users only
+- (Optional) access to the system should be limited to the authenticated and authorized users only

 ## Technologies

 - Spring framework including: web, jpa, security
 - Rest template for network communication
 - JDBC or Hibernate
-- Domain logic divided into layers, eg Repository, Service, Web
+- Domain logic divided into layers, e.g. Repository, Service, Web
 - JSON data serialization/deserialization tool, eg Gson, Jackson
 - Unit testing tools
-- (Optional) Thymeleaf + Spring, React or Angular frontend

 ## Functionalities